s-blomberg/FinalProjectStephenBlomberg/README.md

 ### Output

-This web-app allows user creation and authentication, inventory management with details for maintenance logging.
+This web-app allows user creation and authentication, inventory management, maintenance logging.
 As this small business operates primarily outdoors, I've included a weather API for the venue they operate at.

 ## Authors